USS Enterprise (CV-6): Battle of Leyte Gulf

 After operating west of the Palau Islands, Enterprise joined other units of TF 38 on 7 October and set course to the north.
-From 10–20 October, her aviators flew over Okinawa, Formosa, and the Philippines, blasting enemy airfields, shore installations, and shipping in preparation for the assault on Leyte.
+From 10 to 20 October, her aviators flew over Okinawa, Formosa, and the Philippines, blasting enemy airfields, shore installations, and shipping in preparation for the assault on Leyte.
 After supporting the Leyte landings on 20 October, Enterprise headed for Ulithi to replenish, but the approach of the Japanese fleet on 23 October called her back to action.

 In the Battle of Leyte Gulf (23–26 October), Enterprise planes struck all three groups of enemy forces, battering battleships and destroyers before the action ended.
+Targeting Admiral Takeo Kurita's Center Force in the Sibuyan Sea, nine of her Helldivers attacked the battleship Musashi with 1000 lb armour-piercing bombs and scored four hits; further repeated bomb and torpedo strikes eventually sunk Musashi.
+Enterprise also sent 27 planes (Avengers and Helldivers escorted by Hellcats) to attack Vice Admiral Shōji Nishimura's Southern Force.
+The strikes against battleship Yamashiro killed 20 sailors with strafing and rocket attacks, while a bomb's near miss damaged the hull and flooded the starboard bilge causing the ship to list by almost 15 degrees until counter-flooding in the port bilge righted the ship.
+Enterprise planes also hit the battleship Fusō, with one bomb destroying the catapult and both floatplanes, while another bomb hit the ship near Turret No. 2 and penetrated the decks, killing everyone in No. 1 secondary battery; the ship began to list to starboard.
+Yamashiro and Fusō were later sunk that evening by U.S. destroyers and battleships at Surigao Strait.

-The carrier remained on patrol east of Samar and Leyte until the end of October, then retired to Ulithi for supplies.
+Enterprise remained on patrol east of Samar and Leyte until the end of October, then retired to Ulithi for supplies.
 During November, her aircraft struck targets in the Manila area, and at the island of Yap.
 She returned to Pearl Harbor on 6 December 1944 and Glover was replaced by Captain Grover B. H. Hall on 14 December.